What is present parenting?

 - Tell me 2 things a plant need to survive.

 Note: If they don’t know the answer to a question keep it in mind and look up the answer together at a later time.
-My son and I love sitting down together and watching YouTube videos to find the answers to question he didn’t know.
+My son and I love sitting down together and watching YouTube videos to find the answers to questions he didn’t know.
 Plus, the videos you watch together will have great material for future questions.

 Examples of videos we have watched together are: